Pennsylvania Department of Corrections

 Before visiting, please ensure you are on your loved one's visitor list.
 Facility staff cannot tell you if you are on the list.

-All visitors, regardless of age, must have proper identification in order to visit.
+All visitors, regardless of age, must have proper identification to visit.
 One photo ID or two non-photo IDs are required for all visitors, including children and infants.
 Expired identification and photocopies of identification are not accepted.

 Approved photo IDs